What are we aiming for?

 All pupils are heard reading independently by an adult or their peers on a regular basis, changing their books when required.
 Pupils are assessed regularly and guided in their choice of text according to their ability, progressing to reading literature of their choice which is checked for suitability by an adult where necessary.
 Pupils accessing phonics will also have a decodable phonics book, in-line with their current phonic ability.

 We also have our own Virtual Library that can be accessed in school or at home.
 These texts are carefully chosen and link to the individual year group’s topics and ability.
 Our virtual library can be accessed here.

 50 Nights of reading

-Another initiative that is successful within our school is ‘50 Nights of Reading’.
-To encourage a habit of reading for pleasure outside of school, Yardley runs a '50 Nights of Reading' strategy.
-Pupils record reading outside of school in their planners, once they have evidenced fifty nights of reading, they are able to select a book as a prize.
+Another initiative within our school is ‘50 Nights of Reading’.
+To encourage a habit of reading for pleasure outside of school, Yardley runs a '50 Nights of Reading' competition.
+Pupils record reading outside of school in their reading records and once they have evidenced fifty nights of reading, they are able to select a book as a prize.